section-engineering-education/engineering-education/articles/node-buffer-streams/index.md

     alt: Introduction to Buffers and Streams in Node.js
 ---

-Streaming videos and games is a norm these days.
-At times in the middle of the game streaming, a spinner may start indicating that the video content is loading, this means that we are trying to fetch the next video segment( Buffer) from the server.
+Streaming videos and games is the norm these days.
+At times, when in the middle of an online game, a spinner may start indicating that the video content is loading, this means that we are trying to fetch the next video segment( Buffer) from the server.
 As large video files will not fit in memory, we need to read the content in small chunks and send it to its destination.
 Transferring such data between two endpoints (such as the server and the browser) in this fashion uses the technique of streaming and buffering.
 In this tutorial, we will go through the basics of the Node.js buffer and stream modules.

 ### Prerequisites